Neuromere: Embryology

-The spinal cord is made from part of the neural tube during development.
+The spinal cord develops from part of the neural tube during development.
 As the neural tube begins to develop, the notochord begins to secrete a factor known as Sonic hedgehog or SHH.
 As a result, the floor plate then also begins to secrete SHH, and this will induce the basal plate to develop motor neurons.

 Meanwhile, the overlying ectoderm secretes bone morphogenetic protein (BMP).
 This induces the roof plate to begin to secrete BMP, which will induce the alar plate to develop sensory neurons.
 The alar plate and the basal plate are separated by the sulcus limitans.

 Additionally, the floor plate also secretes netrins.
 The netrins act as chemoattractants to decussation of pain and temperature sensory neurons in the alar plate across the anterior white commissure, where they then ascend towards the thalamus.

-Lastly, it is important to note that the past studies of Viktor Hamburger and Rita Levi-Montalcini in the chick embryo have been further proven by more recent studies which demonstrated that the elimination of neuronal cells by programmed cell death (PCD) is necessary for the correct assembly of the nervous system.
+The elimination of neuronal cells by programmed cell death (PCD) is necessary for the correct assembly of the nervous system.

-Overall, spontaneous embryonic activity has been shown to play a role in neuron and muscle development but is probably not involved in the initial formation of connections between spinal neurons.